r2rajan/Infoblox-Terraform-Azure/readme.md

         custom_data    = base64encode("remote_console_enabled: y\ndefault_admin_password: Infoblox_1\ntemp_license: dns dhcp grid")
   }
 ```

+The *admin_username* and *admin_password* identifiers have no meaning but terraform would fail basic check since they are required identifiers for *os_profile* block

 Once the deployment is complete, verify the serial has posted messages related to variables that were passed to cloud-init script.
 An example output is below